Get a Business Credit Report

 The next component shows the particulars of what went into your business failure risk summary report.

 The concluding piece of the report shows any DBA information and any related files, plus miscellaneous details which could be in a report.

-Get a business credit report from Equifax and stay on top of things.
+So get a business credit report from Equifax and stay on top of things.

 Get a business credit report from Experian; it’s in sections.

 The report divides into sections.
 The first, as you might expect, contains basic identifying data.
 So this includes company name and address.
 But it also has any ownership information.

 This section also lists key personnel and the type of business, how long it’s been operating, number of employees, and the amount of annual sales.